 1. You can Stake your RUBY.
 You will receive a share of 0.04% of every trade made on Ruby.Exchange.
 Your tokens can be unstaked at any time.

-2. Lock your RUBY for three months to receive a share of trading fees, and additionally a share of the early-exit fees paid by yield farmers who want to access their earnings before the three-month vesting period is over.
+2. Lock your RUBY for three months to receive a share of the early-exit fees paid by yield farmers who want to access their earnings before the three-month vesting period is over.

 In both cases, rewards are streamed in real time and can be accessed straight away, but if you lock RUBY then your initial capital cannot be unlocked for three months.
 After this period is up, your tokens will continue to generate rewards unless you withdraw them.